-8.2 MAP 2: EGGINTON
+MAP 2: EGGINTON

-8.2.1 As shown in the above map, two sites have been considered through the stage two assessment in Egginton as follows:
+As shown in the above Map, two sites have been considered through the stage two assessment in Egginton as follows:

 Biodiversity and geodiversity High quality places Health and well-being Educational achievement Accessibility Infrastructure Economic growth Vibrancy and viability Built environment.
-Brownfield land and natural resources Pollution Climate change and flood risk Historic environment and heritage assets Landscape and townscape character Site Ref 149: Catherine Jonathan Playing Field, Egginton √ - ✓ 44 44 44 ✓ ✓ ✓ ?
-44 ✓ ✓ Site Ref 150: Off Elmhurst, Egginton ✓ ✓ // 44 ✓ ✓ ? ✓ ✓
+Brownfield land and natural resources Pollution Climate change and flood risk Historic environment and heritage assets Landscape and townscape character Site Ref 149: Catherine Jonathan Playing Field, Egginton ~ ~ ~~ $\checkmark$ VV ~ > ~ ? ~~ ~ × Site Ref 150: Off Elmhurst, Egginton ~ ~ V V VV ~ ~ ? ~ ~

-- 8.2.2 Both sites are likely to have a range of beneficial effects.
+Both sites are likely to have a range of beneficial effects.
 The Catherine Jonathon playing field performs strongly in respect of objectives related to education, accessibility, infrastructure and climate change.
-Designation would also perform well in respect of objectives related to biodiversity, health and wellbeing, economic growth, the built environment, protecting greenfield land and heritage protection and landscape character. - 8.2.3 The site at Elmhurst would have major beneficial effects in respect of objected related to accessibility and infrastructure.
+Designation would also perform well in respect of objectives related to biodiversity, health and wellbeing, economic growth, the built environment, protecting greenfield land and heritage protection and landscape character.

+The site at Elmhurst would have major beneficial effects in respect of objected related to accessibility and infrastructure.
 Other beneficial effects are identified in respect of biodiversity, health and wellbeing, the built environment, protecting greenfield land and heritage protection and landscape character.
-Uncertain effects are identified in respect of climate change and flood risk given that this site is located in an area identified at risk from surface water flooding. - 8.2.4 Both sites offer opportunity to deliver biodiervsity improvements through enhanced site management and habitat creation.
-In particular the site at Elmhurst could be enhanced in respect of public access (currently the site appears to be not publically accessible though is in public ownership).
-A new policy to support appropriate improvements to biodiversity and access has been included in the Plan.
+Uncertain effects are identified in respect of climate change and flood risk given that this site is located in an area identified at risk from surface water flooding.